MulesGaming/brave-debullshitinator/README.md

 Windows: https://github.com/MulesGaming/brave-debullshitinator/wiki/Installation-instructions#windows
 Note: I recommend using Slim Brace if your on windows as it does a similar thing as [brave debullshitinator](https://github.com/ltx0101/SlimBrave) but provides more customization via a gui.

-MacOS: We currently do not support MacOS, but just need testers for MacOS.
-Please see [pull request #6](https://github.com/MulesGaming/brave-debullshitinator/pull/6) for more information if you are interested in bringing this tool to mac.
+MacOS: We currently do not officaly support MacOS, however testers for it would be appreciated.
+Please see [pull request #6](https://github.com/MulesGaming/brave-debullshitinator/pull/6) for more information if you are interested in bringing this tool to Mac.

 Linux: https://github.com/MulesGaming/brave-debullshitinator/wiki/Installation-instructions#linux